rioschiavone/hello-world/README.md

 # hello-world
-This is a learnig practice session
+This is a learning practice session

+Hi,

+I'm Rio, I like to learn new technologies and Java to the fullest.